ngs-doo/revenj/tutorials/revenj-tutorial-notifications.md

     }

 DSL examples can be found in [mailer project](https://github.com/ngs-doo/revenj/tree/master/Code/Features/Revenj.Features.Mailer/DSL). *Due to bugs in Mono binary serialization, special DSL exists for Mono which uses native model instead of native&lt;type&gt; concept. `Native<type>` is implemented as binary field in the database and binary serialization is used for conversion to and from the database.*

+Notification is raised only for aggregates and events.
+Since entity and values must be a part of an aggregate/event to be persisted, hooks needs to be registered for containers (aggregate roots/events) of those objects.
+Fortunately hooks work on interfaces, so with the help of mixins and external interfaces succinct code can still be written.